What are you free from?

 - Your photo may be removed upon request in the future, though we cannot remove it from past social media posts (i.e. Instagram) or third-party platforms we do not control.

 - Once your story has been published, we encourage you to share the link (which we will send you) across your own social media and with family and friends — be proud of what you’ve accomplished and help spread the word about Libero!
-Please do not cross-publish your story in full on any other site or blog (in accordance with term #3 above).
-If you wish to share an excerpt, please share 50% or less of the original content with a link to the full story published on our site.
+Please do not cross-publish your story in full on any other site or blog (in accordance with term #2 above).